The postpartum period is often synonymous with sleep deprivation…

 A lot of it has to do with diet.
 Foods that are rich in magnesium can help your body produce more melatonin.
 Pineapples, oranges, bananas and tart cherries are also rich in natural melatonin and make great bedtime snacks.

 Months of waking up several times in a night to feed the baby or go to the bathroom during pregnancy, etc., can cause your natural melatonin production to slow down.
+A change in seasons and increased hours of darkness can also have an effect.
 You can help correct this by exposing yourself to bright, direct sunlight during the day, and sleeping in complete darkness at night.